jimmsmit/old_website/_pages/about.md

   - /about.html
 ---
 I am a second-year PhD candidate in <b>artificial intelligence (AI)</b> at the Intensive Care department, Erasmus Medical Center, Rotterdam, the Netherlands.
 Our lab, the [Datahub](https://datahub.health/), works towards data-driven decision support in the intensive care unit.
 Supervised by Diederik Gommers, Jasper van Bommel and Michel van Genderen, our studies vary from live-dashboarding for health quality monitoring to prediction modeling and complex <b>'actionable AI'</b> through <b>Causal Inference</b>.
 We work together with the Pattern Recognition and Bioinformatics laboratory (Computer Science department Delft University of Technology), where I am supervised by Jesse Krijthe and Marcel Reinders.
-Recently, I have been systematically reviewing Causal Inference research in the ICU, discuss quality of these studies and give recommendations for future work towards 'actionable' AI in the ICU.

 I finished my BSc ([Clincal Technology](https://www.tudelft.nl/onderwijs/opleidingen/bachelors/kt/bsc-klinische-technologie)) and MSc ([Biomedical Engineering](https://www.tudelft.nl/onderwijs/opleidingen/masters/biomedical-engineering/msc-biomedical-engineering)) at Delft University of Technology.